Chen Children under the EU Settlement Scheme

 The five stages that must be established in order to be granted a derivative residence card under Chen are:

-- Stage 1: EEA Citizen child: assessing whether the child is (or, as the case may be, for the relevant period was) an EEA citizen and under the age of 18
+Assessing whether the child is (or, as the case may be, for the relevant period was) an EEA citizen and under the age of 18.

-- Stage 2: Self-Sufficiency: assessing whether the child is (or, as the case may be, for the relevant period was) self sufficient
+Assessing whether the child is (or, as the case may be, for the relevant period was) self sufficient.

 The applicant must meet these criteria for the whole continuous qualifying period in the UK on which they are relying in order to be eligible as a ‘person with a derivative right to reside’ for the purposes of making an application under the EU Settlement Scheme.